 - Athelos holds composition of matter patents and method patents, mostly relating to the isolation and expansion of Regulatory T cells, as well as methods of treatment using T cells.

-- In-licensed from the University of Louisville the world-wide patent rights and know-how regarding the isolation, purification and therapeutic use of very small embryonic-like (VSEL) stem cells.
+- In-licensed from the University of Louisville the world-wide patent rights and know-how regarding the isolation, purification and therapeutic use of very small embryonic-like (VSELTM) stem cells.

 - In-licensed rights to therapeutic stem cell treatments for wound healing.

 - Joint inventorship with the University of Michigan using VSELsTM for the repair and regeneration of bone tissue.